-All students are assigned an academic advisor during induction week.
-The advisor 's role is to guide their advisees in their academic development including module selection, and to provide first-line pastoral support.
+All students are assigned an academic adviser during induction week.
+The adviser's role is to guide advisees in their academic development including module selection and to provide first-line pastoral support.

-In addition, the School has 2 Senior Tutors for undergraduate students who provide second-line guidance and pastoral support for students, as well as advising staff on related matters.
+In addition, the School has a Senior Tutor for undergraduate students who provides second-line guidance and pastoral support as well as advising staff on related matters.